Think student loan repayment is a topic best left to politicians? Think again.

 It’s no secret that student loans can add unneeded stress to your employees.
 And while that might not seem like your problem on the surface, it can affect your company in the long-run.

-Employees that feel financially burdened may be tempted to leave a company for one that promises a higher salary.
+Employees that feel financially burdened may be tempted to leave a company for one that promises a higher salary or better training and development opportunities.
 When your employees are worried about paying back their mounting student debt, they may leave to find an employer who is willing to give them the tools and monetary compensation they need.

 Not only that, but employees that are stressed out by their personal life are more likely to be disengaged at work.
 By offering to help alleviate the stress of student loan repayment, you are offering your employees a solution to their problem.
 They will likely be more invested in your company and that in turn will boost their morale and productivity.